hoeken/yarrboard/README.md

 The protocol for communicating with Yarrboard is entirely based on JSON.
 Each request to the server should be a single JSON object, and the server will respond with a JSON object.

-Here are some example commands:
+Here are some example commands you could send:

 ```
 {"cmd":"ping"}